-- I. All other indications not included above; OR - I-I. Ziv-aflibercept is given concomitantly with cetuximab, panitumumab, or bevacizumab (or bevacizumab biosimilar); OR - Ziv-aflibercept is used in combination with the same irinotecan-based regimen that was previously used in combination with bevacizumab (or bevacizumab biosimilar); OR - III.
+- I. Ziv-aflibercept is given concomitantly in combination with cetuximab, panitumumab, or bevacizumab (or bevacizumab biosimilar); OR - II.
+Ziv-aflibercept is used in combination with the same irinotecan-based regimen that was previously used in combination with bevacizumab (or bevacizumab biosimilar); OR - III.
 When the above criteria are not met and for all other indications.